webpro/dotfiles/README.md

 These are my dotfiles.
 Take anything you want, but at your own risk.

-It mainly targets macOS systems, but it works on at least Ubuntu as well.
+It mainly targets macOS systems (but it works on at least Ubuntu as well).

 ## Highlights